m0zgen/geo2drop/README.md

 ## Usage commands

-You can use the script with the following command:
+You can use the script with the following command `./run.sh -h`:

 ```bash
 Usage: ./run.sh [options]